 - First, avoid overcrowding the pan, which will encourage steaming over browning.

-- Baked white fish, such as halibut, grouper, or cod.
+- White fish, such as halibut, grouper, or cod.

-- Black lentils with a swoosh of hummus.
+- Black lentils with a dollop of hummus.

 Moroccan Cauliflower with Tahini-Honey